 Don’t lose sight of the financial aspect of your venture, too.
 Keeping a keen eye on your financial standing can provide precious insights into your income channels, outlays, and profits.
 You need to craft a solid budget that covers everything – rent, bills, stock, promotion, and payroll.

-Salons Direct says salons can pull in an average profit margin of 8.2%, which is a tad better than the average business profit margin of 7.7%.
+Salons Direct says salons can pull in an average profit margin of 8.2%, which is a tad better than the average hair salon business profit margin of 7.7%.

-But hey, a well-oiled salon can do even better.
+But hey, a well-oiled hair salon can do even better.
 Shoot for a profit margin of at least 10%.
-The better you handle your salon’s finances, the more this figure can go up.
+The better you handle your hair salon’s finances, the more this figure can go up.

 Boosting your hair salon’s revenue